warbe-maker/warbe-maker.github.io/_posts/2021-01-16-Common-VBA-Error-Services.markdown

 ```

 ### Free buttons specification
-Because the _ErrMsg_ service uses the Common VBA Message Services UserForm _fMsg_ for the display of the error message the specification of buttons is extremely flexible.
+Because the _ErrMsg_ service uses the _[Common VBA Message Services][12]_ UserForm _fMsg_ for the display of the error message specifying any other but the default button is extremely flexible.
 Buttons can be provided as a comma delimited string, an array, a Collection or a Dictionary whereby each of the items may be a VBA MsgBox value, a button's caption string, or a vbLf indicating the following buttons are displayed in a new row.
-This free buttons specification is a service provided by the used.
-The below is an example displays and error message with an Ok button and one with the caption "My button":
+Specifying the buttons is supported by  module.
+Below is an example which displays and error message with an **Ok** button and a **My button** button by using the the _[Buttons][14]_ service of the _mMsg_ module:
 ```VB
 Private Sub Any()
     Const PROC = "Any"